-If the World’s Hardest Car Quiz 2: Winter Edition left you baffled, confused and slightly upset then use the answers below as a form of therapy.
+If the World’s Hardest Car Quiz two: winter Edition left you baffled, confused and slightly upset, use the answers below as a form of therapy.

 Q: How long would it take Santa’s sleigh to get from the north pole to London, if his sleigh was a Bugatti Veyron Super Sport?